ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

 In a key-encapsulation algorithm, one participant generates a key-pair: a private decapsulation key, and a public encapsulation key.
 The public encapsulation key is made available to a second participant that needs to establish secure communication with the first participant.
-The second participant uses the encapsulation key to generate one copy of a shared secret, and some associated encapsulation data.
+The second participant uses the encapsulation key to generate one copy of a shared secret, and some ciphertext.
-The encapsulation data is transferred to the first participant, who uses the private decapsulation key to compute another copy of the shared secret.
+The ciphertext is transferred to the first participant, who uses the private decapsulation key to compute another copy of the shared secret.

 Typically, the shared secret is used as input to a key-derivation function, to create keys for secure communication between the participants.
 However, some key-encapsulation algorithms result in a pseudo-random shared secret, which is suitable to be used directly as a cryptographic key.